-Kevin Rudd served twice as Australia’s Prime Minister (2007-10, and 2013) and also as its Foreign Minister.
+Kevin Rudd served twice as Australia’s Prime Minister (2007-10 and 2013) and also as its Foreign Minister.
 He is currently President of the Asia Society Policy Institute, in New York and chairs the Independent Commission on Multilateralism.
 He has served as Senior Fellow with John F. Kennedy School of Government and as Distinguished Fellow at Paulson Institute Chicago.
-His work at Harvard related to China-US relations and he is considered as leading “Sinologist” in western political leadership.
+He has worked at Harvard on China-US relations and is considered as leading “Sinologist” in western political leadership.

 Najma Minhas, Managing Editor, Global Village Space (GVS), took the opportunity to sit down with Kevin Michael Rudd, during the Salzburg Forum organized by International Institute of Peace (IPI) at Salzburg, Austria, and explored his ideas about China as an emerging great power and its impact on the western world.
 What follows is a brief version of that discussion.